ashwinerve2/My-web-project/Project Phases/Phase 3 (Improvements).md

 ### Description

-During the Phase 3 of the NumBase project, the focus was on refining the UI/UX and to create a more reliable and responsive application.
-The enhancements addresses user feedback and improves the overall functionality and error handling.
+During the Phase 3 of the NumBase project, the focus was on refining the application.
+The enhancements addresses user feedback, error handling and improves the overall functionality.
+The UI/UX was refined for responsiveness.

 ### Implementation